 * Unconfirmed data.
 The one known P. wandae growing in Southern California is in a greenhouse and has been thriving for 30 or more years.
 I just obtained a P. holttumii from Louisiana and it is still a young plant.
 Next winter will be a test of how it survives in my greenhouse.
 Sorry to say it did not make it and it is in the platycerium grave yard.

 ** Roy Vail reports that the 1997 International Fern Show in Los Angles had

 photo on the right illustrates how vertical the shield fronds grow.

 This is a young P. wandae, but the vertical characteristic is

 well displayed.
-It looks like the fertile fronds have not
+It looks like the fertile fronds have are just

-P. wandae likes temperatures between 60 F and 100 F. It will tolerate cold temperatures for a short period, but damage will occur below 40 F. Like the P. superbum, it likes bright filtered shade, but should be grown in a greenhouse to keep the humidity high and eliminate extreme temperatures.
+P. wandae likes temperatures between 60 F and 100 F. It will tolerate cold temperatures for a short period, but damage will occur below 40 F. Like the P. superbum, it likes bright filtered shade, mort than most other platyceriums but should be grown in a greenhouse to keep the humidity high and eliminate extreme temperatures.

 This left photo is the best photo I have seen showing how there are two lobes with spore patches.
 The main spore patch is lower with long fronds hanging down.
 The smaller one is elevated above the larger and has shorter fronds hanging down.
 You can click on the photo to see a larger image.